-It can be seen that no information is provided for HSR when α < 0.3.
+It can be seen that no information is provided for HSR when $\alpha < 0.3$.
 The reason is that we obtain negative marginal costs for these values of α , suggesting that, on this particular route, values of $\alpha \ge 0.3$ are certainly more relevant to describe the intermodal competition between airlines and HSR.
 A value of α close to 0.4 is probably the most indicated.
 For this reason, we present a full range of σ between 0.1 and 1 in this case only.
 Note that, in this case, demand elasticities for airlines are quite high, and the correlation parameter σ should be equal to, or lower than 0.5 in order to obtain elasticity values that remain close to reality (see footnote 11).
 This in turn suggests that low-cost and traditional air services on one hand, and high speed and conventional rail services on the other hand are far from being considered as homogenous services by the travellers.

 Several additional comments are worth emphasizing.
 Focusing now only on the airlines group, our results suggest that low-cost airlines enjoy in general price margins (marginal cost, respectively) that are at least 50% higher (lower, respectively) than the ones of traditional airlines.
-This is not a surprising result since the literature on s_j = 0.01, and s{jg} = 0.03.
-Note that the market shares suggest that all services are almost equally important in the market
+This is not a surprising result since the literature on

-11 The available data are as follows: low-cost airline (Vueling): price €50, s_j = 0.3, and s{gg} = 0.47.
-Traditional airlines (average values): price €90, s_j = 0.34, and s{gg} = 0.53.
-High speed rail (Thalys): price €44, s_j = 0.3, and s{gg} = 0.97.
-Conventional rail (average values for an international travel combining three national operators): price €85,
+11 The available data are as follows: low-cost airline (Vueling): price $\in 50$, $s_j = 0.3$, and $s{jg} = 0.47$.
+Traditional airlines (average values): price $\in 90$, $s_j = 0.34$, and $s{jg} = 0.53$.
+High speed rail (Thalys): price $\in 44$, $s_j = 0.3$, and $s{jg} = 0.97$.
+Conventional rail (average values for an international travel combining three national operators): price $\in 85$,